trybula/RpiPythonCDPlayer/README.md

 ## Alpine linux
 Recently I switched from raspbian to Alpine to reduce boot time.
 Tools like [this](https://github.com/macmpi/alpine-linux-headless-bootstrap) really make it simpler to setup.
 However I was still struggling with gpio permision problems ( [solution](https://raspberrypi.stackexchange.com/questions/40105/access-gpio-pins-without-root-no-access-to-dev-mem-try-running-as-root)  ), and needed to compile lgpio from source ([script](install_scripts/lgpio_compile.sh)), but libiso9660 and libcdio-utils installation wasn't nessesary.
+Also idk why but I needed to change `vlc.Instance()` to `vlc.Instance('--aout=alsa', '--alsa-audio-device=plughw:0,0')`, because otherways it would play audio to dummy.
 Apart from that, everything works as it should.